Financial Samurai

 Recommendations

-Check out Personal Capital, the best free tool to help you become a better investor.
+Check out Empower, the best free tool to help you become a better investor.
 With Personal Capital, you can track your investments, see your asset allocation, x-ray your portfolios for excessive fees, and more.
 Staying on top of your investments during volatile times is a must.

 Pick up a copy of Buy This, Not That, my instant Wall Street Journal bestseller.
 The book helps you make more optimal investment decisions so you can live a better, more fulfilling life.